Where are they now? Sir Alex Ferguson’s last 10 Man Utd signings

 “It crushed me a little bit because it was like, after speaking to him, it was a no-brainer that I wanted to go there,” Zaha told Rio Ferdinand on his YouTube channel.

 The Ivory Coast international made just four appearances for the club and was sold back to Palace in February 2015 for a fraction of what they bought him for.

-Despite regularly being linked with a move away, he remains at Selhurst Park and has established himself as one of the best wingers in the Premier League.
+Despite regularly being linked with a move away, he remains at Selhurst Park, and there are now fewer opportunities for him to depart.

 Ferguson hoped that he had unearthed another unknown gem when he bought an 18-year-old Henriquez from Universidad de Chile in 2012.